Atlanta Therapists

 DIRECTOR

-Chelsea is the Director of Art It Out Therapy Center’s Atlanta and upcoming North Druid Hills offices.
+Chelsea is the Director of Art It Out Therapy Center’s Atlanta and North Druid Hills offices.
 As a Board-Certified Registered Art Therapist and Licensed Professional Counselor, she brings a wealth of experience and passion to her work.
 Chelsea holds an undergraduate degree from the University of Georgia and a Master’s in Art Therapy from Florida State University.

 From a young age, Chelsea recognized the power of art as a way to heal and communicate.
 She grew up witnessing the impact of art-based programs in a homeless shelter run by her father, which sparked her lifelong commitment to using art to help others.
 Over the years, she’s supported individuals with a range of challenges, including anxiety, depression, ADHD, autism, learning differences, grief, life transitions, parenting support, and family dynamics.